The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 So, go enjoy and learn things!

-**The repositories with software and content will be published here somewhere between May 25 and July 1, 2020.**
+**The repositories with software and content will be published here somewhere between June 25 and July 1, 2020.**

 ## Introduction video